 Twisted Metal 2

-Prior to leading the team behind God of War, designer David Jaffe rose to prominence for his work on the PS1 vehicular combat series, Twisted Metal.
-In the demolition derby taken to a post-apocalyptic extreme, players take the wheel of various over-the-top armed and armored vehicles.
-Projectile weapons and power-ups are scattered throughout the arenas, set in the ruins of major cities around the world.
+Players take the wheel of various over-the-top armed and armored vehicles in a demolition derby taken to a post-apocalyptic extreme.
 The cars and drivers — like the series’ iconic ice cream truck, Sweet Tooth, and Axel, a muscle-bound man straddling two truck tires — ooze personality even in the early polygonal days of 3D.
+Projectile weapons and power-ups scatter throughout arenas set in the ruins of major cities around the world.

 Legacy of Kain: Soul Reaver

-An action-focused spinoff of the top-down RPG series Legacy of Kain, Soul Reaver was a third-person action game from Crystal Dynamics, which would go on to earn acclaim with its reboot of Tomb Raider.
-You play as the ghostly vampire Raziel in the grimdark fantasy world of Nosgoth.
+An action-focused spinoff of the top-down RPG series Legacy of Kain, Soul Reaver is a third-person action game from Crystal Dynamics who went on to earn acclaim with its reboot of Tomb Raider.
+You play as the ghostly vampire Raziel in the grim-dark fantasy world of Nosgoth.

-Players loved its dark, compelling narrative, voice acting, and varied mechanics.
-One of its main conceits was the ability to swap between the physical and spectral realm at any time.
-Crystal Dynamics was unable to simply layer two different versions of the world on top of one another because of the console’s limitations; achieving the effect was no small technical feat.
+In its prime, players loved the game’s dark, compelling narrative, voice acting, and varied mechanics.
+One of its main conceits is the ability to swap between the physical and spectral realm at any time.
+Crystal Dynamics was unable to simply layer two different versions of the world on top of one another because of the console’s limitations, thus achieving the effect was no small technical feat.